 If you have read my career tests page, you’ll know that I don’t rate many career tests very highly, particularly the unvalidated, quick fix, online variety.

-However, some other career assessment tools are quite helpful.
+However, some career assessment tools can be helpful.

 (I use the term career assessment tools to describe any means that are used to help a person with career selection.
-This may be as simple as a process of applying probing questions during a career counseling session.
+This may be as simple as a process of applying probing questions during a career counselling session).

 You Already Know What the Test Results Will Be